Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Introducing yourself and showcasing your relevant qualifications

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name],

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced professional in [Your field], I believe I would make the ideal choice for this job.
+I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced person in your field I am confident that I will make the ideal choice for this position.

-Thank you for your consideration of my application.
-I am looking forward to hearing from you.
+Thank you for taking the time to consider my application.
+I am looking forward to having a conversation with you.

 Sincerely,